okta/okta-developer-docs/packages/@okta/vuepress-site/architecture-center/architectures/multiple-environments/lab-4-deploy-changes-to-production/index.md

 ### Create a production workspace in Terraform

-In this exercise, you create a new workspace in Terraform Cloud to represent the production environment.
+In this exercise, you create a workspace in Terraform Cloud to represent the production environment.
 Target the same repository as in [Connect Terraform to GitHub](/architecture-center/architectures/multiple-environments/lab-1-configure-terraform-cloud/#connect-terraform-to-github), but select the `prod` branch.
 Also, set **Apply Method** in Terraform Cloud to **Manual apply** so you have to manually review and apply changes if the planning stage is successful.

 1. In your browser, go to [app.terraform.io](app.terraform.io).
 1. Click your profile picture in the sidebar.
-If the dropdown menu says you are signed in with any account other than your current Terraform user ID:
+If the dropdown menu says you're signed in with any account other than your current Terraform user ID:
    1. Click **Sign out** in the menu.
    2. On the Terraform Cloud sign-in page, sign in with the sign-in credentials for your **production** org.
 1. Navigate to the **Workspaces** page and click **+ New workspace**.